Worldwide Guide to Women in Leadership

 1913-24 Regent Dowager Rani Soubhagyavati Gajara Bai Raje Sahib Bhonsle of Savantwadi (India)

 Known as Akka Sahib or Yamuna Bai, she assumed the regency for stepson after the death of her husband, H.H.
-Raja Shrimant Shriram Savant Bhonsle, Bahadur, Sir Desai of Savantwadi (1871-1913), Born as H.H.
-Shrimant Akhand of Akalkot as daughter of Meherban Shrimant Shahaji III Raje Maloji II Raje [Baba Sahib] Bhonsle, Raja of Akalkot.
-Born as Princess of Akalkot in 1887.
+Raja Shrimant Shriram Savant Bhonsle, Bahadur, Sir Desai of Savantwadi (1871-1913).
+She was born as H.H.
+Shrimant Akhand of Akalkot as daughter of Meherban Shrimant Shahaji III Raje Maloji II Raje [Baba Sahib] Bhonsle, Raja of Akalkot. (b.
+1887-?).

 Until 1913 Rebellion Leader Muhumusa in Uganda

-A healer who lead the women-centered popular movement that led the resistance against European settlers who were attempting to overrule Africans.
-The socalled Nyabinghi movement.
+A healer who lead the women-centered popular movement in the front of the resistance against European settlers who were attempting to overrule Africans.
+The so-called Nyabinghi movement.
 She organized armed resistance against German colonialists and was detained in Uganda in 1913 by the British.
 The movement was eventually subdued as women's powers were crushed by the authorities.

 Viktoria Luise of Braunschweig und Lüneburg, Princess of Preussen